christiaanb/christiaanb.github.io/_posts/2015-05-01-clash-fpga-starter.md

 </div>

 This tutorial is not a general introduction to CλaSH, nor to programming FPGAs.
-It is meant to demonstrate how to use of `.topentity` files (added in version `0.5.4` of CλaSH) to configure your CλaSH designs for an FPGA, without writing a single line of VHDL or (System)Verilog.
+It is meant to demonstrate how to use of `TopEntity` annotations (added in version `0.5.5` of CλaSH) to configure your CλaSH designs for an FPGA, without writing a single line of VHDL or (System)Verilog.
 Even then, this tutorial is already almost too long for single blog post, but here goes:

 <br>